 POST beeps are used in conjunction with the POST Code indicator to help determine the root cause when your system fails to boot.
-However, modern UEFI/BIOS motherboards also use the speaker to convey helpful information, such as USB device beep more based on functions of the device.
+However, modern UEFI/BIOS motherboards also use the speaker to convey helpful information, such as USB device detection.
+As a result, users may become confused about the number of beeps emitted, making the POST code beep - while still helpful - not as useful as it once was.

+Many motherboards will beep 1-2 times per USB device plugged in at boot; some will beep more based on functions of the device.
 These detection beeps may occur at the same time as the system's POST beeps, sometimes making it a challenge to separate the POST beeps from the USB initialization.
 Since the POST code indicator now fills most of the role previously held by audible beeps, there are far fewer POST beeps to help debug problems, compared to previous motherboard generations.

-Beep Codes # of Beeps Description 1 Invalid Password 4 Some of the Architectural Protocols are not Available 5 No Console Output Device detected 5 No Console Input Device detected 6 Flash Update Failed 7 Reset Protocol is not available 8 Platform PCI resource requirements cannot be met

-Many motherboards will beep 1-2 times per USB device plugged in at boot; some will

-1 Beep: This relates to BIOS boot passwords.
+- 1 Beep: This relates to BIOS boot passwords.
 The BIOS will beep, indicating that a password is required to boot.
-If you incorrectly enter your BIOS password when prompted by the BIOS, you will receive one beep.

-4 Beeps: This is an error relating to some small recovery errors, which can occur when coming out of sleep/hibernate.

-5 Beeps: This error is stating it cannot detect a keyboard.
-This can also indicate a video card is not detected.

-6 Beeps: This relates to either a failed BIOS update, or a failed AMD® ME Firmware update.

-7 Beeps: This relates to a failed CPU INIT request.
+If you incorrectly enter your BIOS password when prompted by the BIOS, you will receive one beep. - 4 Beeps: This is an error relating to some small recovery errors, which can occur when coming out of sleep/hibernate. - 5 Beeps: This error is stating it cannot detect a keyboard.
+This can also indicate a video card is not detected. - 6 Beeps: This relates to either a failed BIOS update, or a failed AMD ME Firmware update. - 7 Beeps: This relates to a failed CPU INIT request.
 EFI/UEFI Reset protocol is used when a processor INIT call is used and was not successful.
-This returns either an "EFI_UNSUPPORTED" error if the INIT type is not supported or an

-"EFI_Device_Error" if the error occurs while generating the INIT; either will result in seven (7) POST beeps.

-8 Beeps: Error given when an incompatible PCI Express device is installed and cannot initialize properly.
+This returns either an "EFI_UNSUPPORTED" error if the INIT type is not supported or an "EFI_Device_Error" if the error occurs while generating the INIT; either will result in seven (7) POST beeps. - 8 Beeps: Error given when an incompatible PCI Express device is installed and cannot initialize properly.